This is a simple, efficient implementation of intervals and interval

 As you can see in this example, we've made a new interval which compares alphabetically, and where we can attach data.

-One thing of note is that INTERVAL:INTERVAL-START
+One thing of note is that INTERVAL:INTERVAL-START and

-are used instead of MY-INTERVAL-START
+INTERVAL:INTERVAL-END are used instead of MY-INTERVAL-START and

-.
+MY-INTERVAL-END.
 This is not strictly necessary; however, you will

 not be able to search or delete based on "plain" intervals, or use the